 What if, for some extraordinary reason, you still had to have that one Windows 95 PC on your network.
 Maybe you have some legacy hardware connected to it that uses software specifically designed for Windows 95.
 Could that PC still participate in network activity without compromising security?

-I’ve been trying to get the servers to speak LANMAN, the weaker authentication protocol the Windows 95 PC understands.
-Instead, would it be possible to get the Windows 95 PC to speak NTLMv2, the stronger authentication protocol understood by the servers?
+I’d been trying to get the servers to speak LANMAN, the weaker authentication protocol the Windows 95 PC understands.
+Instead, would it be possible to get the Windows 95 PC to speak NTLMv2, which the server will use if it supports it?
 Well you know, ‘If the mountain won’t go to Muhammad, then Muhammad must go to the mountain’.

 Fortunately, there is a way, but it isn’t all that obvious and made all the more challenging because WU no longer works.
 After extensive experimentation, this is what I’ve determined.

 Two patches are required:

 You can find these here.

 - Unpack NTLM2 and Active Directory Update.
 Three directories will be created – Active Directory Update, Enable NTLM2 and NTLM2 – Minimum.
 Ignore the last of these.

 - Run Setup.exe from the directory Active Directory Update to install the Directory Services Client.

 - From the directory Enable NTLM2, run the file ntlm2-95.reg to update registry entries that force the Windows 95 client to send NTLMv2 responses if the server supports it.

 - Unpack the Winsock 2 Update and run the file W95ws2setup.exe.